-Vera Bradley Foundation for Breast Cancer Research Laboratories
+Vera Bradley Foundation Center for Breast Cancer Research

 About the Vera Bradley Foundation for Breast Cancer

-The Vera Bradley Foundation for Breast Cancer has provided critical dollars to support breast cancer research at Indiana University School of Medicine and IU Simon Cancer Center since 1999.
+The breast cancer research center at IU School of Medicine is named in recognition of the Vera Bradley Foundation for Breast Cancer.
 Vera Bradley, a company based in Fort Wayne, Indiana, is a leading designer of women’s handbags and accessories.
-The company’s co-founders, Barbara Baekgaard and Patricia Miller, decided to raise money for breast cancer research beginning in 1993 shortly after the death of a friend and colleague.
-The Vera Bradley Foundation has since committed $35 million to IU to advance research and treatment in Indiana and around the world.
-Learn more about the Vera Bradley Foundation’s extraordinary support of breast cancer research at the IU Simon Cancer Center.
+The company’s co-founders, Barbara Baekgaard and Patricia Miller, began raising money for breast cancer research in 1993, shortly after the death of a friend and colleague.
+The Vera Bradley Foundation has since committed $37.5 million to IU School of Medicine to advance breast cancer research and treatment in Indiana and around the world.

 - Dr. Kathy Miller discusses clinical trials at IU

 - [Investigator Interview] New study finds most women with early breast cancer don’t benefit from chemotherapy

 - IU School of Medicine researcher works to find new treatments for breast cancer

 - A popular arcade game is inspiring a new treatment for an aggressive type of breast cancer

 - Can the time it takes to treat breast cancer be cut dramatically?